CloudReactor/docs/secrets.md

 your project yourself, or you can use the [example project](https://github.com/CloudReactor/cloudreactor-ecs-quickstart) which has deployment to ECS Fargate with CloudReactor management setup.

-Let's assume you are using the example project, and that you want to deploy a task that reads the database to the "production" CloudReactor Run Environment.
+Let's assume you are using an example project, and that you want to deploy a task that reads the database to the "production" CloudReactor Run Environment.

 Then, in the `deploy/vars/production.yml` file (if it doesn't exist, copy